B2B Agency Pricing Glossary

 Scope creep is the gradual expansion of project requirements or deliverable expectations in B2B outsourced marketing beyond the original agreement without corresponding budget or timeline adjustments.

-Scope creep typically occurs through informal requests, evolving requirements, or unclear initial specifications.
-It erodes agency profitability and can damage client relationships when expectations diverge from reality.
+It rarely arrives as one big ask.
+Scope creep typically occurs through informal requests, evolving requirements, or unclear initial specifications, and the damage compounds quietly until the agency is absorbing hours it never budgeted for and the client is confused about why things feel tense.
 According to Project Management Institute's 2024 Scope Management Report, 62% of agency-client disputes stem from unmanaged scope expansion.
+That number should alarm you.
 Prevention strategies include detailed SOWs, formal change request processes, and regular scope reviews.

 Examples: A website project expands from 20 pages to 35 pages through incremental requests.
 A campaign launch grows from three channels to six channels without timeline or budget adjustments.